#1 Scholarship Program: Empowerment Through Education

 #5 MICROCREDIT life skills GROUPS

-Currently Her International, in partnership with our on-the-ground Nepali partner organization, Creating Possibilities, supports 980 mothers in 32 groups in the Dang region of Nepal.
+Currently Her International supports over 1,000 mothers in 42 groups in the Dang region of Nepal.